Bitlancer/strings-deploy-toolkit/README.md

 * Create a "deploy" directory within the remoteexec's home directory.
 * Pull down the pre and post execution template scripts and put them in the "deploy" directory

-* Managing a LOCK file to prevent two scripts from being executed simultaneously
-  * Downloading the customer script from the source